|The Baltimore rowhouse defines whole parts of the City|

-In a world where now over half of all people live in cities (or more accurately: in urban metro areas), the question how that many people can live sustainably becomes ever more pressing.
-Whatbuilding type to provides comfort, urbanity and sustainability?
-We all know that the love affair with the single family home, largely the result of the love affair with the automobile, has led to sprawl and low density urban areas.
+In a world where now over half of all people live in cities (or more accurately: in urban metro areas), the question how that many people can live sustainably, becomes ever more pressing.
+What building type provides comfort, urbanity and sustainability?
+We all know how the love affair with the single family home, which is largely the result of the love affair with the automobile, has led to sprawl and low density.
 Already in 1961 the term "megalopolis" was coined by Jean Gottman, a French cartographer, when he looked down from his airplane window and saw a sea of lights from Washington DC to Boston and subsequently wrote a book about it.

 I was eleven or twelve when an informed teacher told my class about this megalopolis and 500 miles of continuous urban settlement.
 This impressed me very much in my small German town of just 50,000 with sheep grazing outside the sharply defined urban boundaries.
 (Little did I know, that some 50 years later I would actually live in this very stretch).

 I was equally impressed by the historic descriptions of squalor in densely populated rowhouse slums of Liverpool and London that initially fueled suburbanization.
 I didn't quite have a first hand association with a slum.
 The German, French, Austrian, Swiss or Danish towns and cities which I knew, didn't have anything fitting the description.
-But when I worked in the Greater London Council's central area planning team in 1975, I soon saw with my own eyes what a slum was.
+But in 1975 when I worked in the Greater London Council's Central Area Planning Team, I soon saw with my own eyes what a slum was.
 It was then and in London, that I also saw my first really massive amount of rowhouses and equally massive amounts of abandonment.
 Rows and rows of empty houses, many burnt-out ruins.
-"Derelict" was the term that was used for them in the planning office.
-To boot, in London I lived in a rowhouse in working class Fulham and kept being afraid that after one too many beers, I might not enter the correct door.
+"Derelict" was the term the planning office for them.
+To boot, in London I lived in a rowhouse in working class Fulham and kept being afraid that returning at night after one too many beers, I might not enter the correct door.

-After moving into the Boston to Richmond megalopolis, for a while the Baltimore rowhouse remained the image of the facades as seen from the street almost anywhere in Baltimore City; until I founded my own architecture form in 1992 and was listed in the yellow pages.
-Soon a guy called me up to rehab a Fulton Street rowhouse.
+After moving into the Boston to Richmond megalopolis, for a while the Baltimore rowhouse was for me just the image of the facades seen from the street almost anywhere in Baltimore City; until I founded my own architecture firm in 1992 and was listed in the yellow pages.
+Soon a guy called me up to rehab a rowhouse on Fulton Street .
 This was right in the inner city on the westside where later "the Wire" would be filmed.
-Then I discovered "the bones" of the rowhouse.
+It was then, I discovered and the anatomy of the rowhouse.
 Since that fateful first rowhouse my firm has designed hundreds more all across the city.
-The bones are what gives the rowhouse its specific design, so let's see what they are.
+The "bones" are what gives the rowhouse its specific design, so let's see what they are.